 Preschoolers might not understand why a parent is leaving, may worry that they've done something wrong to cause it, and might think that the separation is punishment.
-So it's important to assure them that this isn't the case and to explain the reason for a trip in terms they understand.
+So it's important to assure them that this isn't so and to explain the reason for a trip in terms they understand.

-Often, preschoolers will react to a parent's departure by regressing to younger behaviors, such as whining or asking for a bottle.
-If your child reacts that way, a reminder from you that the behavior is not appropriate and that you won't change your travel plans can be effective.
+Often, preschoolers will react to a parent's trip by regressing to younger behaviors, such as whining or asking for a bottle.
+If your child responds that way, a reminder from you that the behavior is not appropriate and that you won't change your travel plans can be effective.

 School-age kids might more directly show their feelings of sadness or anger about a parent's departure.
 Kids ages 6 to 8 may feel comforted by something of yours to keep close while you're gone.

-Older kids may seem extra-moody about a parent's departure and act angry one moment and clingy the next.
-So consider scheduling activities to engage them while you're gone.
+Older kids may seem extra-moody about a parent's trip and act angry one moment and clingy the next.
+So consider scheduling fun activities for them while you're gone.
 It's important to reassure them that you'll miss them, too, and that you trust that the babysitter will take good care of them.

-If you have only a teen and are not comfortable with leaving him or her alone, it is important to convey your concerns and to explain why you feel more comfortable having someone else in the house.
-If you do decide to leave your teen alone, establish clear rules for the time that you're away.
+Teens might feel like they don't even need a babysitter while you're traveling.
+If you also have younger children, you can explain that the caregiver is there because of them and ask your teen to help the babysitter look after the younger kids while you're gone.
+If you have only a teen and are not comfortable with leaving him or her alone, it's important to talk about your concerns and explain why you feel more comfortable having someone else in the house.
+If you do decide to leave your teen alone, set clear rules for the time that you're away.
 And it's a good idea to have a friend or neighbor look in on your teen while you're gone.